ortelius/emporous-go/docs/design/schema.md

 # Schema

 UOR Schema is the attribute type declaration for a UOR Collection.
 Schema also links application logic to a importing UOR Collection.
+Schema can also be used for things like validating a Collection's links and attribute declarations.

 This document explains UOR Schema and the relationship of a UOR Collection with its imported Schema.

 ## Schema Elements

-There are three elements within a schema:
+There are four elements within a schema:

 1. Attribute Type Declarations
 2. Algorithm Reference